zinni-ad/openorganelle-blog/posts/2022-09-16-queryable-api.md

 # Changes

+* We now have a news page.

 * We are delighted to announce the release of a new backend for OpenOrganelle.
 This upgrade makes OpenOrganelle more performant and greatly simplifies the process of adding new datasets.

-* We have also reworked the [organelles page](https://openorganelle.janelia.org/organelles)
+* We have also reworked the [organelles page](https://openorganelle.janelia.org/organelles).

+## A page for news
+We added a page for news and updates about the site.
+This space will be used to announce new datasets, new site features, as well as posts covering the biology revealed in our datasets.

 ## Our new database